SooStrator1136/Paragon/README.md

 ## Other Credits

-Most files will have an @author javadoc tag at the top to tell you who wrote the file, if it doesn't, then Surge wrote it
+Files will have an @author tag just before the class declaration to tell you who wrote it.

 # Build instructions